Virgo Supercluster

-A 2014 study indicates that the Virgo Supercluster is only a lobe of an even greater supercluster, Laniakea, a larger, competing referent of the term Local Supercluster centered on the Great Attractor.
+The Local Supercluster (LSC or LS) is a supercluster of galaxies containing the Virgo Cluster and Local Group.
+The latter contains the Milky Way and Andromeda galaxies, among others.
+Sometimes referred to as Virgo Supercluster, the Local Supercluster is roughly centered on the Virgo Cluster, with the Local Group located near one edge and revolving around its center.

+At least 100 galaxy groups and clusters are located within the supercluster diameter of 45 Mpc.
+The Local Supercluster is one of about 10 million superclusters in the observable universe, with the main body of the supercluster, the Virgo Strand, connecting the Hydra-Centaurus and the Perseus–Pisces Superclusters.
+It is part of the Pisces–Cetus Supercluster Complex, a very large galaxy filament.

+A 2014 study indicated that the Local Supercluster is only a part of an even greater supercluster centered on the Great Attractor, Laniakea Supercluster.
+This thus would subsume the former as a component under Laniakea as the newly defined local supercluster based on the definition for a supercluster as basins of attraction rather than large high-density regions as traditionally accepted.
+Basins of attraction such as Laniakea were later proposed to be called supercluster cocoons to distinguish them from smaller and traditional superclusters, such as Virgo, as high-density regions of the cosmic web.

 Background

-Beginning with the first large sample of nebulae published by William and John Herschel in 1863, it was known that there is a marked excess of nebular fields in the constellation Virgo (near the north galactic pole).
+Beginning with the first large sample of nebulae published by William and John Herschel in 1863, it was known that there is a marked excess of nebular fields in the constellation Virgo, near the north galactic pole.
 In the 1950s, French–American astronomer Gérard de Vaucouleurs was the first to argue that this excess represented a large-scale galaxy-like structure, coining the term "Local Supergalaxy" in 1953, which he changed to "Local Supercluster" (LSC) in 1958.
-(Harlow Shapley, in his 1959 book Of Stars and Men, suggested the term Metagalaxy.)
+Harlow Shapley, in his 1959 book Of Stars and Men, suggested the term Metagalaxy.

 Debate went on during the 1960s and 1970s as to whether the Local Supercluster (LS) was actually a structure or a chance alignment of galaxies.
 The issue was resolved with the large redshift surveys of the late 1970s and early 1980s, which convincingly showed the flattened concentration of galaxies along the supergalactic plane.